Our Association is one of 13 Associations participating in the Pop Warner Little Panthers League in the greater Charlotte area.

 There are National and Local Rules which govern the League.
 Special rules exist for the Mitey-Mite division, such as no blitzing, no rushing of kicks and using coaches on the field to assist the players during games.
 Coaches in all divisions must comply with a National Coaches Code of Conduct, and have received instruction locally on other guidelines to make the experience positive for the children. ......Office Pop Warner Rule Book

-The schedule for the season runs from the last Saturday in August through the mid November.
+The schedule for the season runs from mid August through the mid November.
 The actual game schedule cannot be put together until all teams are certified and it is known how many teams have qualified with the minimum number of eligible players required under the rules.

 Parent participation is an important part of the success of our League.
 Each team needs a team representative.
 This person helps coordinate paperwork for certification, coordinate coverage of the concession stand and provide information to the parents.
 Parents are needed to assist the team representative in making phone calls, in working in the concession stand and otherwise assisting the coaches.